Coagulation: Nomenclature

 The usage of Roman numerals rather than eponyms or systematic names was agreed upon during annual conferences (starting in 1955) of hemostasis experts.
 In 1962, consensus was achieved on the numbering of factors I–XII.
 This committee evolved into the present-day International Committee on Thrombosis and Hemostasis (ICTH).
 Assignment of numerals ceased in 1963 after the naming of Factor XIII.
 The names Fletcher Factor and Fitzgerald Factor were given to further coagulation-related proteins, namely prekallikrein and high-molecular-weight kininogen, respectively.

-Factors VI is unassigned, as accelerin was found to be activated Factor V.
+Factor VI is unassigned, as accelerin was found to be activated Factor V.

 Other species

 All mammals have an extremely closely related blood coagulation process, using a combined cellular and serine protease process.
-In fact, it is possible for any mammalian coagulation factor to "cleave" its equivalent target in any other mammal.
+It is possible for any mammalian coagulation factor to "cleave" its equivalent target in any other mammal.
 The only non-mammalian animal known to use serine proteases for blood coagulation is the horseshoe crab.
+Exemplifying the close links between coagulation and inflammation, the horseshoe crab has a primitive response to injury, carried out by cells known as amoebocytes (or hemocytes) which serve both hemostatic and immune functions.